tyson7272/Blood-bank-java/README.md

 # Blood-bank-java
-A java project with gui and hibernate
+A java project with gui and ojdbc14 to connect with oracle database